At a glance…

 The IVHQ Morocco volunteer program is based in Rabat, the capital city of Morocco.
 Volunteers are required to fly into Rabat-Sale Airport (RBA), which is a 8 to 10 hour flight from most major airports in Canada.
 Volunteer projects are located in Rabat, Sale and Casablanca.
 IVHQ also offers a separate volunteer program in the popular Moroccan destination of Marrakech.
 If you are interested in volunteering in Marrakech, you can learn more about the Marrakech volunteer program here.

 Volunteer programs begin on the first and third Monday of each month.
-During the month of Ramadan all volunteers will begin their program on the Ramadan Project.
 Volunteers can choose to volunteer for periods ranging from 1 week to 24 weeks.

 Volunteers on the Childcare project work with children from disadvantaged neighborhoods through organizing and engaging in activities to entertain the children and help develop their cognitive skills.
 Volunteers have the opportunity to design daily activities for the children, incorporating teaching basic English, physical development activities (music and dance, theatre, toys and games), and arts and craft (painting and drawing).
 The aim of this project is for volunteers to provide underprivileged children in Morocco with new, enriching and exciting activities.
 There is also the opportunity for volunteers on this project to work within a special needs placement.